Prinzhorn/skrollr-stylesheets/README.md

 -----

 If you want skrollr-stylesheets to parse an external stylesheet (those using a `link` element), add an empty `data-skrollr-stylesheet` attribute to it.

+skrollr-stylesheets ignores external (`<link>`) stylesheets unless they have the `data-skrollr-stylesheet` attribute.
+For example you wouldn't want the Bootstrap or jQuery UI stylesheet to be searched, since there are no keyframes anyway.
+Internal/embedded stylesheets (`<style>`) are always parsed (they're usually used only in dev anyway).

 Example